Laser Dentistry Today

 How can laser dentistry help me?

 Laser dentistry is incredibly versatile and plays an important role in a growing number of common dental procedures.
-Though laser dentistry is most notably associated with cosmetic treatments, it is equally effective for preventative purposes.
+Laser dentistry has been found to be effective both for cosmetic and preventative treatments.

 Here are some of the ways that dental lasers can be used: